rhtconsulting/miq-ci/README.md

   * Available parameters

-    - git_repo_location\* - The location of the git repo including hostname and .git file location
+    - git_repo_location - The location of the git repo including hostname and .git file location

-    - commit_message\* - The message to be saved with the commit
+    - commit_message - The message to be used in a commit - "git commit -m $commit_message"

 ### Import into user-specified CFME